kevinyma/p_v2/_projects/snake3d.md

 Construction
 ----------

 The physical implementation was done with a <a href="https://docs.particle.io/datasheets/photon-datasheet/">Particle Photon</a> and 256 <a href="https://cdn.sparkfun.com/datasheets/Components/LED/COM-12877.pdf">RGB addressable LEDS</a> connected in a single daisy chain.
-The code is comprised of a node.js program wrapped in a Chrome app and a Photon program.
-The Photon program takes care of the input and output, while the game state runs on the Chrome app.
+The game itself was written in node.js.

 ![Alt](/img/snake3d/rhinojig.jpg)